TheAlphaSchoolSystemPTYLTD/deep-linking/README.md

   * Purchasing - Purchase Orders
   * Student Profile

 **What is a Deep Link?**

 A Deep Link is a URL parameter that is provided to the login screen to automatically redirect the user to the target page on a successful login.

 If the user has a valid active session, they will be redirected to the target page without requiring re-autnntication.

-**Licence Requirements**

-Use of Deep Linking requires a valid TASS licence that includes API02 (Deep Link.)

 **Notes for Generating Deep Links**